okta/okta-oidc-js/packages/okta-react-native/README.md

 ### `signIn`

+This method will handle both `browser-sign-in` and `custom-sign-in` scenarios based on provided arguments.

+#### `browser-sign-in`
-This async method will automatically redirect users to your Okta organziation for authentication.
+`browser-sign-in` leverages device's native browser to automatically redirect users to your Okta organziation for authentication.
+By providing no argument, this method will trigger the `browser-sign-in` flow.
 It will emit an event once a user successfully signs in.
-Make sure your event listeners are mounted and unmounted.
-Note: on iOS there isn't a `onCancelled` event.
+Make sure your event listeners are mounted and unmounted. **Note**: on iOS there isn't a `onCancelled` event.
 If the sign in process is cancelled, `onError` will be triggered.

 ```javascript
 signIn();